 - use a light duvet at night so you don't get too hot

 - avoid using scented soaps, bubble bath, perfumes or powders around your anus

-- keep your fingernails short to help your skin being damaged from scratching
+- keep your fingernails short to try to keep your skin being damaged from scratching

 - wear cotton gloves while sleeping so that you cause less damage to your skin if you scratch